Seongyeol Yi

 React makes it painless to create interactive UIs.
 Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.

-Compare the component below implemented with DOM API versus React.
+Compare the component below implemented with the DOM API versus React.

 0

-Using DOM API commands step-by-step how (HOW) to make changes.
+With the DOM API, you command step-by-step how (HOW) to make changes.

 let count = 0;